 - Install software/programmes with caution and do not provide all employees with administrative rights to download software.

-Phishing is used to define a cyber attack which utilises emails to gain access to a user’s device or system with malicious intent.
+Phishing is a cyber attack which uses emails to gain access to a user’s device or system with malicious intent.
 This is usually done by getting the user to either click a link or download an attachment, which then provides the attackers with access.
-Commonly, the goal is to download malware onto a device or to get the user to hand over sensitive information.

 You have probably seen many of these spam emails yourself and tend to stay well away from them, although there are many businesses who fall victim to these types of attack every day.
 You may be thinking who could possibly fall for that?
-Attackers can disguise the email as being from a credible source, a popular business, a person your company does business with or another trusted entity.
+Attackers can disguise the email as being from a credible source, a popular business or a person your company does business with.

 Spear phishing is a term used to describe the targeting of specific individuals with tailored content to try to gain access.
 For example, the attacker may target one of your accounting staff and pretend to be a Managing Director requesting funds for a particular project.